oriuminc/jenkins-inception/README.md

   - [Authentications via GitHub credentials.][plugin-github-oauth]
     Anyone in a specified GitHub organization will be given access to the Jenkins UI. **This will not work locally on Vagrant.**
+  - Various rake tasks for helping with everything from fixing Vagrant networking issues to automating the webform signup for Opscode Platform.
+Type `bundle exec rake -D` or `bundle exec rake -T` to see available tasks.

 Quickstart
 ----------